JesperHybel/space/README.md

-# space
+# Resources for spatial computation in R
-A repository of examples for handling spatial data in R. The primary focus is on Open Street Maps (OSM) as a data resource.
+The package sp and sf are very important.